sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

 ...with the exception of config/rss.png which comes from http://feedicons.com/

 All other imagery provided by injectx and real_scud; thank you both for the skin.
+...with the exceptions of shadow.png and arrows-ffffff.png which come from http://users.tpg.com.au/j_birch/plugins/superfish

 =======
 CONTACT